 Theory classes are three to five days per week, depending on the term.
-Theory class schedule is 8:00 A.M. to 2:30 P.M.
-PST (tutorial periods for theory classes are scheduled between 2:30 P.M. and 3:30 P.M.
-PST).
-PTA Laboratory classes are one day per week in Terms 2, 3 and 4 with a schedule from 8:00 A.M. to 4:30 P.M.
-PST (tutorial periods for laboratory classes are scheduled between 4:30 P.M. and 5:30 P.M.
-PST) Clinical education courses are forty hours per week, typically five days per week (typically Monday through Friday, but may have weekend hours) in Terms 4 and 5 and are held from 8:00 A.M. to 4:30 P.M.
+Theory class schedule is typically between 8:00 A.M. and 3:30 P.M.
+PST.
+However, there are certain courses that will be held in a different time frame.
+Tutorial periods for theory classes are scheduled the hour immediately following the end of class.
+PTA Laboratory classes are one day per week in Terms 3, 4, 5 and 6 with a schedule from 8:00 A.M. to 2:30 P.M.
+PST (tutorial periods for laboratory classes are scheduled between 2:30 P.M. and 3:30 P.M.
+PST) Clinical education courses are forty hours per week, typically five days per week (typically Monday through Friday, but may have weekend hours) in Terms 5, 7 and 8 and are held from 8:00 A.M. to 4:30 P.M.
 PST (days of the week as well as daily schedule will vary depending on the site).